jmsdnns/microarmy/README.md

       config:       Allows a user to specify existing cannons
       config_siege: Create siege config from specified dictionary
       siege_urls:   Specify list of URLS to test against
+      single_url:   Only hit one url when firing off your next test
+      all_urls:     Revert to using configured urls (turns off single_url)
       fire:         Asks for a url and then fires the cannons
       mfire:        Runs `fire` multiple times and aggregates totals
       term:         Terminate cannons